porkpiie/ProjectRefactor/README.md

 ## Dependencies Required

-Please ensure the following are installed and routed to the PATH
+Please ensure the following are installed and where applicable routed to the PATH

 ```
 1. Node.js https://nodejs.org/en/ (check with node --v) (add bin to PATH)